doriandevtech/NormandieSpots/README.md

 ## Current state :
 - The v1.0.0-alpha is developped and shown below 👇.

+## Next version :
+- v1.0.0-beta will be the next version for the app and will be released in the coming weeks.

 ## Next steps :
 - Use persisting datas
 - Add UI and Unit tests